…by Jonas E. Alexis

 “Netanyahu In 2001: ‘America Is A Thing You Can Move Very Easily,’” Huffington Post, July 17, 2010.

-Posted by Jonas E. Alexis on July 14, 2015, With 5505 Reads Filed under Life, World.
+Posted by Jonas E. Alexis on July 14, 2015, With 5514 Reads Filed under Life, World.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.